7 Tips for HR: Ensure Employee Engagement during Inflation

 Now the situation has flipped, and we see an increasing effect directly due to the assessment of the pay.
 The increasing importance of wages is most often seen when employees experience a lack of fairness in wage determination and development.
 It could be in relation to the market level for their position, but it could also be in relation to the effort or additional responsibility that the employee has undertaken at their job.

-Download the Quick Guide: "8 steps to successful employee experience in year 1" and start improving your employee experiences that differentiate your organization from your competitors.
+Download the Quick Guide: "8 steps to successful employee experience in year 1" and start improving your employee experiences that differentiate your organization from your competitors:

-The expectations concerning increasing wages are also influenced by a labor market which lacks employees in some areas, thus leading to competition for the right competences.
+The expectations concerning increasing wages are also influenced by a labor market that lacks employees in some areas, thus leading to competition for the right competencies.
 Therefore, many salaried employees find it relatively easy to change jobs, thus safely fulfilling their desire for an increase in wages.
 Changing jobs would be the right solution for some, but not for all.
 Here, it is important that employees consider and ask themselves: Are wages very important for my motivation?
 Or am I experiencing an unfair balance between competence/effort and wage/recognition?
-If the answer is yes, then it is probably the right time to change job.
+If the answer is yes, then it is probably the right time to change jobs.

 On the other hand, if you like your work, if it is interesting and helps you develop, and if you have good colleagues and partners, then you should probably give it a second thought.

-First of all, companies have social responsibility, and if they simply raise wages in line with inflation, this will initiate a negative cycle that will lead to further inflation since companies will be forced to pass on their increasing costs to their customers.
+First of all, companies have a social responsibility, and if they simply raise wages in line with inflation, this will initiate a negative cycle that will lead to further inflation since companies will be forced to pass on their increasing costs to their customers.

 Secondly, companies are also experiencing uncertainty due to increasing prices of raw materials, a lack of raw materials, lower consumer trust, volatile stocks, increasing interest, etc. This means that most companies are not willing to change their wage levels significantly.

-7 tips for hr when inflation is high
+7 tips for HR when inflation is high

 It is necessary for HR to actively be involved in the handling of these expectations for higher wages, which include the following: